jasminehyu/FBI-Crime-Data-Explorer-Law-Enforcement-Agencies-NIBRS-Adoption/README.md

 ## Motivation
 Analyzing participation patterns allows us to:

-  **1. Identify gaps in reporting by region or agency type**
+   - Identify gaps in reporting by region or agency type

-  **2. Evaluate the effectiveness of federal data collection initiatives**
+   - Evaluate the effectiveness of federal data collection initiatives

-  **3. Support more transparent and complete crime data reporting**
+   - Support more transparent and complete crime data reporting

 ## Visualization and Dashboard Design
 I created an interactive Shiny dashboard that allows users to:

-  - View geographic distribution of participating vs. non-participating agencies**
+  - View geographic distribution of participating vs. non-participating agencies

-  - Analyze NIBRS adoption trends over time**
+  - Analyze NIBRS adoption trends over time

-  - Examine raw data through an interactive table**
+  - Examine raw data through an interactive table

 ## Dashboard Walkthrough
 The dashboard includes three tabs: